awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-executeScript.md

 Required: NoOutput

 Payload
 The JSON representation of the object returned by your function\.
 Up to 100KB is returned\.
+If you output a list, a maximum of 100 items is returned\.